test-automation-frameworks/mobile-automation/README.md

 - Test configuration are saved in `wdio.conf.ts` and android specific configs are saved in `wdio-android.conf.ts`
 - Test reports generates at `allure-reports`

+> **Note:** While Allure is used here for reporting, I prefer [ReportPortal](reportportal.io) for detailed reporting and analysis.
+However, due to hosting requirements for ReportPortal, Allure was used in this project for simplicity.

 ### Env variables

 - `ENV` ['prod','staging','local'] to run tests in the specific environment.
 Default is `staging`